Suresh Raina

-Early life
+Early and personal life

-Raina was born on 27 November 1986 into a Kashmiri Pandit family in Muradnagar, Uttar Pradesh.
-His parents originally hailed from Rainawari, a suburb in the city of Srinagar in Jammu and Kashmir.
-Raina's father, Trilokchand Raina, was a military officer who used to manufacture bombs at an ordnance factory, while his mother, Parvesh Raina, was a housewife.
-He completed his schooling at a boarding school and moved to Lucknow in 1998 to attend Guru Gobind Singh Sports College.
-Raina completed his bachelor's degree in Commerce and also holds an honorary doctorate from Vels University, Chennai.
+Raina was born on 27 November 1986 in Muradnagar, Uttar Pradesh.
+His family left Rainawari in Jammu and Kashmir amid the exodus of Kashmiri Hindus in the 1990s and settled down in Muradnagar.
+Raina's father, Trilokchand Raina, served as a military officer and worked at an ordnance factory, while his mother, Parvesh Raina, was a homemaker.
+He completed his schooling at a boarding school and moved to Lucknow in 1998 to attend Guru Gobind Singh Sports College where he completed his bachelor's degree in commerce.
+He also obtained a Bachelor of Arts degree from the University of Lucknow.
+Raina also holds an honorary doctorate from Vels University.
+He has a sister and an elder brother who serves in the Indian Army.